pachterlab/LP_2021/05-current-techs.md

 <p class="caption">(\#fig:smfish-lm-gene)(ref:smfish-lm-cap)</p>
 </div>

 The trend line looks pretty flat.
 Although studies quantifying a very large number of genes tend to be recent, many other studies profiling fewer genes pulled the line down.
-The slope (with all data, outliers and all) is not significantly different from 0 (t-test), after log transforming the number of genes per dataset.
+As of August 2023, the slope has finally become significantly different from 0, showing a very slow trend of increasing number of genes per dataset but most datasets profile a few hundred genes.
+For a long time, the slope (with all data, outliers and all) had not been significantly different from 0 (t-test), after log transforming the number of genes per dataset.

 ```
 ##